Leave laws in India: An overview for HR teams looking to draft leave policies

 With Zoho People's leave tracker, HR administrators can quickly configure different leave types, including sick leave, casual leave, earned leave, maternity leave, paternity leave, bereavement leave, and anniversary leave.
 Zoho People comes with a set of predefined leave types, which can be used as such, edited, or even deleted.

 When creating a new leave type, you simply add the appropriate leave name, define if it's paid or unpaid, and specify its validity.
 You can also determine who is entitled to use that particular leave type, as certain leave types may not apply to your entire workforce.
-For instance, maternity leave will apply to just your female employees.
-Under the Applicability tab, you can select the option that makes maternity leave available just for female employees.
+For instance, under the Applicability tab, you can select the option that makes maternity leave available just for female employees.

 A few laws in India allow organizations to let their employees carry over their leftover leaves to the next calendar year.
 Some organizations set a limit on how many earned leaves employees can accumulate, and others offer leave encashment during the end of the calendar year.
 Any of these approaches can be easily achieved with Zoho People's leave tracker.